KRM-DevIT/MVC-Project-E-Commerce/README.md

 ## Overview

-MiniECommerce is a server-rendered MVC storefront split into two isolated **Areas** that share one codebase, one database, and one ASP.NET Core Identity store:
+ECommerce is a server-rendered MVC storefront split into two isolated **Areas** that share one codebase, one database, and one ASP.NET Core Identity store:

 - **Customer Area** — browse/search products, manage a session-based cart, check out, track orders, and manage shipping addresses.
 - **Admin Area** — manage the product catalog, categories, orders, staff roles, and view store-wide KPIs from a dashboard.